KTH/integral-mecenat-integration/README.md

 Properties are of standard log4j like type, with the package name and level, prefixed by `logging.level`, e.g., `logging.level.se.kth.integral=DEBUG`.
 See example above.

+This application uses [Bunyan JSON](https://github.com/trentm/node-bunyan) formatting for logs.
+To change this you need to remove the logback-spring.xml file and build yourself.

 ### Running the container without a swarm